arquitecturaaadcm/mapbakery.github.io/README.md

 #### Mapping

-Directing is the red line:
+Mapping is the red line:

 ![MODA](images/Mapping.png)

 #### Learning

-Directing is the green line:
+Learning is the green line:

 ![MODA](images/Learning.png)

 #### Changing

-Directing is the blue line:
+Changing is the blue line:

 ![MODA](images/Changing.png)